bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/music.md

 ## Albums

-{% assign page_links = '/pages/music/amo, /pages/music/ph-survival-horror, /pages/music/ph-nex-gen' | split: ", " %}
+{% assign page_links = '/pages/music/amo, /pages/music/ph-survival-horror, /pages/music/ph-nex-gen, /pages/music/lofiles' | split: ", " %}
 {% include page-card-gallery.html links=page_links %}

 These albums have been found to contain some lore relevance and have more information about them available.
 BMTH has hinted through social media posts that some older songs might also be related, including but not limited to:
 'Sleepwalking', 'It Was Written In Blood', 'Chelsea Smile'.
+Many song lyrics can be found throughout the files.

 ***